 - Parents often cite bank closures, or other reasons why they couldn’t get cash or check.
 Providers limit themselves when they do not accept electronic payments.
 If a parent has no cash, check, or card to pay you with, their ability to pay in the future may be also limited.

-- The Daycare Owl website ( www.daycareowl.com ) does not charge providers any service fees and instead charges the parents, the platform is free for licensed child care providers.
+- The Daycare Owl website ( www.daycareowl.com ) does not charge providers any service fees and instead charges the parents for card transactions, and 0 fees for cash and check transactions.
+The platform is free for licensed child care providers.

 - Set-up recurring billing for parents.
 Automated recurring billing ensures parents have the ability to pay, and notifies a provider as soon a parent cancels the recurring payment.

 - Daycare Owl allows providers to accept bookings up to one year in advance, with a credit card or debit card hold.
-Parents get charged on the day of service, no matter how long ago they booked.
+Providers can invoice parents directly.
+Parents can set-up auto-payments for recurring care to pay providers weekly .
+For on-demand spots, parents get charged on the day of service, no matter how long ago they booked.
 If the booking is cancelled, the provider is immediately notified.
 The platform also provides automated receipts for all parties and year end tax reporting.